Transparency & Methodology

 60%

-Contextual & Nuanced
+Contextual and Nuanced

-The AI score accounts for the full meaning of the email — reading it the way a voter would.
+The AI score accounts for the full meaning of the email, reading it the way a voter would.
 It considers whether fundraising language is proportionate, whether urgency is contextually appropriate, and whether the overall email respects the reader.
 It also generates the plain-language summary shown on every profile.

 From A to F